How to Overcome Barriers to Landing New Work

-Landing new opportunities is a big part of your job as an independent professional, and it is often one of the most challenging.
-Referrals are a top driver of opportunities, but it’s up to you to find the right people in your network, create strong relationships, and connect with them to find out what’s happening and how you can get involved.
+One of the most challenging parts of running your own business is landing new opportunities.
+Referrals can be a great way to gain new work, but it’s up to you to find the right people in your network, create strong relationships, and connect with them to find out what’s happening and how you can get involved.

 You know you need to reach out to people in order to discover opportunities that might be relevant to your business, but who exactly should you be getting in touch with?
 In order to determine where you should direct your efforts, start by asking yourself a few questions: where are most of your current referrals coming from?
 And, what type of opportunities do you really want to pursue?
 From there, think of the people in your network who have access to the type of work you’re interested in and who might be in a position to refer you.

 Even if you are connected with hundreds of people on LinkedIn, you can only realistically manage a certain number of contacts.
 By narrowing down your network to people who can likely send you referrals for the type of work you want, you’ll be able to build stronger relationships with those who can make the biggest difference in your business.